The 2020 International Conference on High Performance Computing & Simulation

 Citations and Acknowledgements

 A poster is usually a mixture of text, tables, graphs, pictures, and other forms of information.
 Posters must be in English.
 Put together good material and prepare well for it.
 Keep content clear, concise and exciting.
 Deliver it eloquently, persuasively, and enthusiastically.
 Have a great story to tell; make it memorable.
 Pay attention to audience (anticipate who they are) and sense how they are taking it.
-Time the presentation well and stay within the limits.
+Time the presentation well and stay within the limits (you typically have limited time).
 Be prepared for questions (usually different types for different reasons).

 Presentation Posters Formatting Instructions